juju/docs/src/en/wip-users.md

 password` option should be used, otherwise Juju will generate a new random strong password for the user, thus invalidating the password stored on the first machine.

+>
+> Why then is --keep-password not the default?
+>

 # Other user administration commands